Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/javascript-map-method.md

 // [ 'Louise Belcher', 'Bob Belcher', 'Tina Belcher', 'Jimmy Pesto' ]
 ```

-I hope you learned what cool things the map() method can bring, and give you an understanding of how to use it.
+I hope you learned what cool things the map() method could bring and give you an understanding of how to use it.

 ### Thank you for reading, and let's connect!